zmalone/chef-web-docs/source/manage-a-node/rhel/get-set-up/next/_index.md

-Now that you have the Chef DK and a text editor set up on your workstation, let's set up your Chef server.
+Now that you have the Chef DK, a text editor, and a working directory set up on your workstation, let's set up your Chef server.